codahale/veil-go/README.md

 A Veil message combines all of these primitives to provide multi-recipient messages.

-First, the sender creates an ephemeral key pair and creates a header block consisting of the ephemeral secret key and the total length of all encrypted headers plus padding.
+First, the sender creates an ephemeral header key pair and creates a header block consisting of the ephemeral header secret key and the total length of all encrypted headers plus padding.
 For each recipient, the sender encrypts a copy of the header using the described KEM and AEAD.
 Finally, the sender adds optional random padding to the end of the encrypted headers.

-Second, the sender uses the KEM mechanism to encrypt the message using the ephemeral public key.
-Instead of a single AEAD pass, the derived key is used to begin a KDF key ratchet, and each block of the input is encrypted using ChaCha20Poly1305 with a new ratchet key and nonce.
+Second, the sender uses the KEM mechanism to encrypt the message using the ephemeral header public key.
+Instead of a single AEAD pass, the shared secret is used to begin a KDF key ratchet, and each block of the input is encrypted using ChaCha20Poly1305 with a new ratchet key and nonce.

-To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral public key and recipient's secret key.
-When a header is successfully decrypted, the ephemeral secret key and the sender's public key is used to re-derive the shared secret, and the message is decrypted.
+To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral header public key and recipient's secret key.
+When a header is successfully decrypted, the ephemeral header secret key and the sender's public key is used to re-derive the shared secret, and the message is decrypted.

 ### Password-Based Encryption